Niekvdplas/Niekvdplas.github.io/index-proposal.md

 * One paragraph per paper.
 Some sentences explaining what the paper is about.
 Some sentences explaining the methodology and results of the paper.
 Maybe limitations or future work.
 Maybe some comparison with the work you are doing.

 * At least 10 papers in the related work section.
-Do not go over 15 papers.
+Do not go over 15 papers.-->

 ## Research method
 The goal of this study is to find out what the effect of different kind of measurements are on the productivity of both managers and developers.
 For us to research this, we want to rule out as many variables as possible.
-Thus, we will approach several software development teams varying from small (< 5 employees) to large (> 20 employees) which are developing in the same programming language.
-To measure productivity we will use different Key Performance Indicators(KPIs) for managers and developers.
+Thus, we will approach several software development teams varying from small (<5 employees) to large (>20 employees), who are developing in the same programming language.
+To measure productivity we will use different Key Performance Indicators (KPIs) for managers and developers.

-During our study, we have several research questions which we would want answered:
+We have identified several research questions that we want to answer:

-* What is the effect on managers/developers when they know that developer productivity is objectively being measured?
+_RQ1_: What is the effect on managers/developers when they know that developer productivity is objectively being measured?

-* Does knowing you are being objectively measured give developers an incentive to be more productive?
+_RQ2_: Does knowing you are being objectively measured give developers an incentive to be more productive?

-* Does productivity measurements give managers the tools to optimize their team?
+_RQ3_: Does productivity measurements give managers the tools to optimize the productivity of their team?

-* Is there a difference between the developer's perceived productivity and their actual productivity?
+_RQ4_: Is there a difference between the developer's perceived productivity and their actual productivity?

-To find out what the effect is on both managers and developers when they know that productivity is objectively being measured we will exectute the experiment in a controlled environment where half of the pool knows they are being measured and receive weekly updates through graphs and tables of their productivity and half do not.
-This way we can look at what happens to the performance indicators throughout the weeks.
-With this controlled experiment we can immediately answer our second research question since we can determine whether or not the thought of being actively measured through these KPIs incentivizes developers to be more productive.
+To find out what the effect is on both managers and developers when they know that productivity is objectively being measured we will exectute the experiment in a controlled environment where half of the software development teams know that they are being measured.
+They will receive weekly updates of their productivity while the other half of software development teams do not.
+With this controlled experiment we can immediately answer our second research question since we can determine whether or not the thought of being actively measured resulting in KPI incentivize developers to be more productive.

 For the third research question, we will analyse the KPIs of the managers and determine whether there is a statistical difference between the two groups in the experiment.
 Next to that, we will send out a survey which they all have to fill out which can then be analyzed by us to determine whether the perceived productivity of the managers also was different from actual productivity.